rickymoreno2/GCDProject/Codebook.md

 7. Finally, as per the assignment instructions, the individual observations were transformed to calculate the average of each variable for each subject for each activity.

-8. The final result is a table with 88 variables and 180 rows (30 subjects x 6 Activities).
+8. The final result is a table with 88 variables and 180 rows (if we don't count the header - 30 subjects x 6 Activities).